-As at March 31, 2024, \$127,645 (ARS 109.1 million) (December 31, 2023 - \$123,653 (ARS 99.6 million)) was reported as restricted cash.
-The restricted cash is assigned as collateral for the Series III Notes payable and has been deposited in a trust account with Banco de Servicios y Transacciones S.A., the beneficiary of which is Crown Point Energía S.A..
-The trust account funds are invested as prescribed by the related escrow agreement; these funds are restricted and cannot be used by the Company other than for the purpose stated in the escrow agreement.
-The amount of funds held in trust is based on the Company's estimate of the next upcoming quarterly interest payment.
-The trust account is required to be in place until the maturity date of the Series III Notes payable.
+As at March 31, 2025, \$863,458 (ARS 924.8 million) (December 31, 2024 - \$500,322 (ARS 514.8 million)) was reported as restricted cash.
+The restricted cash is collateral for the Series III and Series VI Notes.
+The collateral for the Series III notes is held in the Company's Guarantee Trust account at Banco de Servicios y Transacciones S.A., whose trustee or final beneficiary is the Company.
+The collateral for the Series VI notes is held in a special bank account managed by the collateral agent, Banco de Servicios y Transacciones S.A.
+The amount of funds held in trust and in the special bank account is based on the Company's estimate of the next upcoming interest payment and are required to be in place until the maturity date of the notes payable.